Akibur/ranger-bikes-client/README.md

 # Rangers Bikes

 This is the client side of the Rangers Bikes site where users can view and order custom bikes.

-Admin Login – User -admin@admin.com, pass-123456
+- Admin Login: User -admin@admin.com, pass-123456

 - Live site- https://rangers-bikes.firebaseapp.com/